1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image68]
 Question 6: How important is it for you to receive notifications when your child’s grades are uploaded or updated?
 ![][image69]
-Question 7: How important is it for you to view your child’s class schedule or timetable through the portal?
+Question 7: How important is it for you to view your child’s class schedule or timetable through the system?
 ![][image70]
-Question 8: How important is it for the portal to also send updates and alerts via email in addition to SMS?
+Question 8: How important is it for the system to also send updates and alerts via email in addition to SMS?
 ![][image71]
-Question 9: How important is it for the portal to have a secure and private login for accessing your child’s information?
+Question 9: How important is it for the system to have a secure and private login for accessing your child’s information?
 ![][image72]
-Question 10: How important is it for the portal to work well on mobile phones or tablets?
+Question 10: How important is it for the system to work well on mobile phones or tablets?
 ![][image73]
 Question 11: How important is it for you to have access to payment status and history for tuition and other fees?
 ![][image74]